-In pursuits of happiness, let’s make a hearty and delicious pot of Authentic Hungarian Goulash.
+In pursuit of happiness, I’m excited to make a hearty and delicious pot of Authentic Hungarian Goulash.

-We fell in love with the flavors that can be created with Hungarian sweet paprika after trying another of their classics, Chicken Paprikash.
-We cooked it last year, and were amazed how different the stew turns out after the addition of massive amounts of this special paprika powder.
+I fell in love with the flavors that can be created with Hungarian sweet paprika after trying another of their classics, Chicken Paprikash.
+I cooked it last year, and was amazed how different the stew turns out after the addition of massive amounts of this special paprika powder.

-It’s one of our favorite chicken stews, and that’s why we were quite eager to apply the same flavors to beef soup.
+It’s one of our favorite chicken stews, and that’s why I was quite eager to apply the same flavors to beef soup.
 Yes, let’s make it very loud and clear.
 Authentic Hungarian Goulash is a more liquidy soup, rather than stew.

 If you’re dining anywhere in Hungary, or go to some local Hungarian restaurant and order goulash thinking of it as a stew, you’ll be hugely surprised when you end up getting a bowlful of vibrantly colored beef soup, either served with their traditional noodles or some bread.